MauiJerry/Raspberry-Pi-UDP-Stream-to-PC/README.md

 ## Grabbing

-The code grabs video stream from OpenCV's default input video device.
-To change input source, simply change the argument passed to `cv::VideoCapture()` accordingly.
+The code grabs video stream from a Raspberry Pi that is pushing UDP packets to port 8080 for the machine that you are running this code on.

 ## Encoding